eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **Time Synchronization:** Reasonably synchronized time is REQUIRED for proper validation of the `nbf` and `exp` time windows (Gate 5 skew tolerance: ±60s).
 The use of a time synchronization protocol like NTP [@?RFC5905] is RECOMMENDED.
 Polling MUST use exponential backoff with jitter.

 **Addressing Complexity:** The multi-phase design of ECA is intentionally confined to the infrastructure layer to provide a simple and secure operational experience.
 ECA's cryptographic machinery is expected to be abstracted away from the end-user.
-The prototype implementation demonstrates this, executing a complete, parallel attestation with a single command (e.g. `eca-toolchain attest --manifest ./manifest.yml`), similar to how a sophisticated suite of standards (SMTP, DKIM, etc.) underpins a simple email "send" button.
+The prototype implementation demonstrates this, executing a complete, parallel attestation with a single command (e.g., `eca-toolchain attest --manifest ./manifest.yml`), similar to how a sophisticated suite of standards (SMTP, DKIM, etc.) underpins a simple email "send" button.

 ## Provisioning and Repository Access {#provisioning-and-repository-access}